yukang123/starter-hugo-academic/content/project/inference-acceleration-for-indecent-image-classification/index.md

   focal_point: Smart
   preview_only: false
 ---
 Due to the limited computational resources of the edge devices, the efficiency of ML methods is important for employment.
+The objective of improving computational efficiency is to reduce the average latency while maintaining accuracy.

+Our solution was employing an adaptive inference scheme with dynamic neural networks.
+For this 6-class image classification task, I employ the novel spatially adaptive inference framework, [GFNet](https://proceedings.neurips.cc/paper/2020/file/1963bd5135521d623f6c29e6b1174975-Paper.pdf), proposed by our Leap Lab.

 ![](self-introduction_yukang-yang_-tsinghua-university.gif)

+While maintaining the accuracy of 97.06%, I reduced the average latency by nearly 75% and will further deploy on phones.